 Exhibit Number Description of Document 3.1(1) Amended and Restated Certificate of Incorporation, as currently in effect.
 3.2(1) Amended and Restated Bylaws, as currently in effect.
 4.1(2) Form of Common Stock Certificate of the Registrant.
 4.2(2) Amended and Restated Investors' Rights Agreement by and among the Registrant and certain of its stockholders, dated September 19, 2014.
 4.3(3) Investor Agreement by and between Johnson & Johnson Innovation-JJDC, Inc. and TRACON Pharmaceuticals, Inc., dated September 27, 2016.
 4.4(4) Registration Rights Agreement, dated March 14, 2017, by and between the Registrant and Aspire Capital Fund, LLC.
 4.5(4) Common Stock Purchase Agreement, dated March 14, 2017 by and between TRACON Pharmaceuticals, Inc. and Aspire Capital Fund, LLC.
-10.1(5) Amendment No. 1 to the Manufacturing Agreement between Lonza Biologics Tuas Pte Ltd and TRACON Pharmaceuticals, Inc. dated May 24, 2017.
 31.1 Certification of the Principal Executive Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934.
 31.2 Certification of the Principal Financial Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934.
 32.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(b) or 15d-14(b) of the Securities Exchange Act of 1934 and 18 U.S.C.
 Section 1350.
 32.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(b) or 15d-14(b) of the Securities Exchange Act of 1934 and 18 U.S.C.
 Section 1350.
 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document